mcharper/depictr-api/README.md

 # depictr-api
 API to support the Depictr app, which takes lyrics or prose as input and retrieves relevant photos.

-Uses Retina API to analyse text to extract keywords.
-You'll need an API key for this.

-Add it as an environment variable to .env:

-RETINA_API_KEY=yours

 Uses Flickr API to get photos matching criteria.
 You'll need an API key and secret for this.